 Life insurance is an insurance policy that pays out a lump sum of money if you die.
 When you buy life cover you agree to pay a monthly amount in return for the lump sum, paid out after your death.

 If you’re taking out life insurance to make sure your children would be provided for, you might choose to buy decreasing term life insurance, so the lump sum you'd receive goes down over time as their financial dependency decreases too.
 Or you also have the option of buying level term life insurance, if you want to make sure the amount you'd leave behind will always be the same.
-Read more about different types of life insurance here.
+Read more in our guide to different types of life insurance.

 Why is life insurance important for parents?

 Naturally, children are financially reliant on their parents.
 If the worst happened, your partner or chosen guardian might not have the funds needed to adequately provide for them.

 Life insurance can make sure they do – so you have peace of mind that life's essentials would always be covered for your children.
 You might even use it make sure their school or university fees are covered.
 And for extra peace of mind, life insurance can also cover more than essentials – like hobbies, and holidays – so your children's lifestyle wouldn't need to change just because you're not there.